The cost of divorce in Australia depends on different factors. Some of the expenses you may face include:

 What does it cost to produce a marriage certificate?

-You will need your certificate of marriage to proceed with a divorce application.
+You will need your certificate of marriage to proceed with a divorce application in the Federal Circuit and Family Court of Australia.
+The application process involves filing fees and formal court proceedings, even where the divorce itself is straightforward.
+While divorce applications do not decide parenting arrangements, these may need to be addressed separately through agreement or further court processes.
 If you have misplaced your certificate, you can apply for a replacement for the following expense:

 What are the costs associated with parenting and property arrangements?